-- To attract and retain qualified people; - To provide competitive compensation relative to compensation paid to similarly situated executives; and - To align the interests of executives to build long-term shareholder value.
+- To attract and retain qualified people; - · To provide competitive compensation relative to compensation paid to similarly situated executives; and - To align the interests of executives to build long-term stockholder value.

-2009 Executive Compensation Components.
-For the fiscal year ended December 31, 2009, the principal components of compensation for executive officers were:
+2010 Executive Compensation Components.
+For the fiscal year ended December 31, 2010, the principal components of compensation for executive officers were: